coledykstra7/docker-kiwix/readme.md

 - **nginx-cache**: Caching, compression, and security headers for external access
 - **Custom Error Pages**: Branded error handling for blocked content and searches
 - **Development-Friendly**: Externally mounted configurations for easy testing
+- **Optional Basic Authentication**: Easily secure your instance with a username and password.

 ## Architecture